Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Conjuration/Grease.md

 > components: VSM
 > comp_m: "a bit of pork rind or butter"
 >
-> description: "Slick grease covers the ground in a 10-foot square centered on a point within range and turns it into difficult terrain for the duration.\nWhen the grease appears, each creature standing in its area must succeed on a Dexterity saving throw or fall prone.
+> description: "Slick grease covers the ground in a 10-foot square centered on a point within range and turns it into difficult terrain for the duration.\n\nWhen the grease appears, each creature standing in its area must succeed on a Dexterity saving throw or fall prone.
 A creature that enters the area or ends its turn there must also succeed on a Dexterity saving throw or fall prone."
 > higher_level: ""
 > ```